wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 - Under a subtle interleaving, Santa may do the seemingly impossible, delivering toys with the reindeer while consulting with the elves at the same time.
 - Santa may consult with elves even when a full group of nine reindeer is already waiting.

-We will model each of these subtle failures next, and then work toward a solution that satisfies all three constraints.
+We’ll look at each of these failure scenarios next, and then work toward a solution that satisfies all puzzle constraints.
+Before that, let’s briefly introduce the Promela concepts we’ll need: channels, options, and guards.

-But before we talk about these three failure scenarios, let's quickly look at Promela concepts: channels, options, and guards.

 To communicate between processes, we use channels in Promela.
 A channel is a data type that supports two operations: send and receive.
 Channels transfer messages of a specified type from a sender to a receiver.